 Amazon it’s in my link on my Instagram.
 And I am reading it on Instagram.
-I’m reading it two people not a lot.
-It’s only like a couple of pages.
+I’m reading it by two people, not a lot.
+It’s only a couple of pages.

-If they want, well what I did?
+If they want, well what I did do?
 Yeah, I guess I don’t know.
 I’ll sign it, but I had a book launch.
-And I had a raffle which I gave all the money to the Brain Aneurysm Foundation I tried to raise money for them.
-And but what I did I have a stamp, and I stamp it.
-Yeah, because I can’t write good.
+And I had a raffle in which I gave all the money to the Brain Aneurysm Foundation I tried to raise money for them.
+And what I did I have a stamp, and I stamp it.
+Yeah, because I can’t write well.
 That’s pretty good.

 That’s a very quick way to sign books without having to worry about getting tired.

 Sheri McIntyre 1:01:57